-Like any treatment, surgery is not always successful, in particular if only one thyroid gland is removed, often surgery has to repeated months to years later because there are two glands and often both are abnormal.
-Sometimes thyroid tissue is also present in the chest and cannot be easily reached surgically.
+Like any treatment, surgery is not always successful, in particular if only one thyroid gland is removed, often surgery has to repeated months to years later because there are two glands and both are generally abnormal.
+Sometimes the thyroid gland is in an unusual place and cannot be easily reached surgically.

 The fourth treatment option is the use of radioactive iodine.
 Iodine is used to make thyroid hormone.
 Iodine that is radioactive will destroy abnormal thyroid cells.
 This is an extremely effective treatment (about 95% of cats respond to a single injection) that resolves the hyperthyroidism quickly and painlessly.
 The iodine is injected under the skin in the scruff of the neck just like a vaccine.

-The drawback is that cats then need to spend some time in a special isolation facility while they eliminate almost all of the radioactivity (in urine and due to radioactive decay) before returning home.
+The drawback is that cats then need to spend some time in a special isolation facility while they eliminate almost all of the radioactivity (in its urine and faeces) before returning home.
 Only a few veterinary centres are able to offer this type of treatment.